naj21/vanhack-calendar/README.md

 Before starting anything else, you must run `yarn install` at the root of the project.

-To run Vanhack Calendar on a browser, you can simply run `yarn start` (this will automatically point to the QA environment).
+To run Vanhack Calendar on a browser, you can simply run `yarn start`.
 It will be available at [http://localhost:3000](http://localhost:3000).

+### General Components

+If you're creating a new component and it's something really generic like a Checkbox, you should include it in the `src/common/components` folder.
+Follow an organization similar to the one used by [semantic-ui-react](https://react.semantic-ui.com/).

 ## Documentation